 Calhoun, Joy and Pete (R to L) were rescued as puppies from a neglectful back yard breeder.
 Joy and Pete's mother froze to death the next winter.

-Poodle Boy is 18 years old, deaf, sees poorly and has no teeth.
-He's stiff but gets around alright and is full of love.
+Poodle Boy is 20 years old, deaf, sees poorly and has no teeth.
+He's stiff but gets around a bit and is happiest when sitting on the couch.

 Marvin (formerly Starvin Marvin) was a full grown painfully thin (less than 5 lbs) cat with matted fur when he was abandoned.
 Pam, our vet techs, and several of our dogs had to be treated for the ringworm he gave us.
 Now he's filled out, has a luxurious coat, and likes to be held.